Get insider access

 4. Best Lower Mid-Range Smart Speaker

 Shopping on a tighter budget?
-Check out the Amazon Echo Studio.
+The Amazon Echo Studio is one of the best voice assistant-equipped speakers you can get without breaking the bank.
 This stylish device has a wide array of smart speaker functionalities to make the most of your listening experience.
 Its built-in Zigbee hub lets you connect the speaker to other compatible smart home devices like light bulbs or thermostats to the speaker.
 Built-in Alexa support allows you to control the speaker as well as your Zigbee devices, so it's easy to manage your home all in the same place.

 See our review